 - 1. The school district's discipline policy is intended to ensure that students take responsibility for their behavior. - 2.
-Behavior expectations and the consequences for failing to meet those expectations will be clearly communicated to all students and their parents. - The severity of consequences for violating behavior expectations will generally be progressive in nature.
+Behavior expectations and the consequences for failing to meet those expectations will be clearly communicated to all students and their parents. - 3.
+The severity of consequences for violating behavior expectations will generally be progressive in nature.
 That is, sanctions will increase with each instance of misconduct; however, each instance will be assessed on its own facts, and sanctions will be imposed based on the severity of the misconduct. - 4.
 Parents play a vital role in supporting and reinforcing the school district's expectations of their students. - 5.
 Behavior expectations apply to all students; consequences are enforced consistently without regard to a student's academic record or achievement.

-Extracurricular activities including athletics, cheerleading, band, chorus, and club activities, are governed by the Student Activity Handbook.
-Students who are involved in extracurricular activities may face consequences related to the activity in addition to the consequences discussed in this handbook.
+Extracurricular activities including athletics, cheerleading, band, chorus, and club activities, are governed by the Activity section within this handbook.
+Students who are involved in extracurricular activities may face consequences related to the activity in addition to the consequences discussed in the student discipline section of this handbook.